isabella232/journeys.en/help/using/alpha/interface.md

 ## About the new interface {#about-interface}

-Navigation within Journey Orchestration menus has been enhanced, in order to provide a constant interface with Adobe Experience Platform.
+Navigation within Journey Orchestration menus has been enhanced, in order to provide a consistant interface with Adobe Experience Platform.
 Changes include:

 * Menus moved from the top to the left-hand side of the interface,
 * Grouping of admin functionalities into a single dashboard.